 This is exactly where the subsets of our recommendation system come from.
 Let's examine the different sets of stocks that you will have access to as a member of Value Research Stock Advisor.

 This is the base list.
-Then we have our 'Best Buys Now', which was added a few months back.
+Then we have our 'Best Buys Now.

 Best Buys Now

 These are a part of the main list.
 The main reason why we created this was that 40-50 stocks are generally too many to cope with for most investors, especially new members.
 This list does not mean that the remaining stocks in our list have been 'de-recommended' in any way.
 Over a period of time, they're just as desirable investments as the 'Best Buys'.
 However, they narrow down the focus to just 16 stocks at a time, making it easy to build a portfolio.

 Best Buys are meant to exploit the fact that the markets work on both ends of the spectrum.
 At times, a sound business may be beaten down on account of temporary reasons, which makes valuations attractive.
 Generally speaking, if your investible surplus is not large enough to do justice to the entire list, then you could focus just on the Best Buys.